Industrial Alcohol Market Size and Share

 Recent Industry Developments

-- April 2025: Insempra launched its portfolio of bio-based 100% natural ingredients, including Superior Phenyl Ethyl Alcohol (Superior PEA) – a high-purity fragrance ingredient produced via precision fermentation.
+- April 2025: Insempra introduced its range of bio-based, 100% natural ingredients, including Superior Phenyl Ethyl Alcohol (Superior PEA), a high-purity fragrance ingredient developed through precision fermentation.

-- March 2025: KAPSOM established the world's first industrial-scale E-methanol production facility in Denmark.
-E-methanol is a green methanol variant produced using renewable energy sources, including wind and solar power.
+- March 2025: KAPSOM established the first industrial-scale E-methanol production facility globally in Denmark.
+E-methanol is a green methanol variant produced using renewable energy sources such as wind and solar power.

 - November 2024: NTPC, India's largest power producer, inaugurated the world's first CO₂-to-methanol conversion plant at its Vindhyachal facility.
-Methanol is a clear, colorless, flammable liquid with a distinctive odor similar to ethanol.
+Methanol is a clear, colorless, flammable liquid with an odor similar to ethanol.

-- January 2024: LanzaJet established the initial commercial production facility for ethanol-based sustainable aviation fuel (SAF) in Soperton, Georgia.
-The facility enables LanzaTech, its subsidiary LanzaJet, Inc., and their partners to optimize the manufacturing process and decrease production costs for converting renewable ethanol into aviation fuel.
+- January 2024: LanzaJet has established the first commercial production facility for ethanol-based sustainable aviation fuel (SAF) in Soperton, Georgia.
+This facility allows LanzaTech, its subsidiary LanzaJet, Inc., and their partners to refine the manufacturing process and reduce production costs for converting renewable ethanol into aviation fuel.

 Global Industrial Alcohol Market Report Scope